 Smith is the recipient of prestigious awards from the University of Washington, The American Bar Association, and the Washington State Bar Association.
 He continues to live in Seattle and more recently has been active with immigrant rights and Latino issues.

 Judge Smith shared his memories of his redress movement activism in an interview conducted by Trevor Griffey on April , 2006.
-To the right are streaming-video excerpts of the interview.
 Video editing by Steven Beda.
 Work on this interview was made possible by a grant from 4Culture/King County Lodging Tax.
 In addition to his interview with the Seattle Civil Rights and Labor History Project, Judge Smith also did a series of oral history interviews which can be viewed at Densho: The Japanese American Legacy Project.